blank2563/Coding-club/README.md

 ## Contributing

-Pull request are welcome for minor change/ revision or new files upload.
+Pull request are welcome for minor change/revision or new files upload.
 For major changes to existing files, open an issue first to discuss the changes.